FidelElie/FiDev/apps/home/src/content/music/2018-03-31/wale-its-complicated-ep.md

 theme of the songs are also very refreshing as it strays from the usual rap stuff with bitches and money and even falling in love to more of the struggles of it all.
 It has been done before but I don't hear it all that often in rap so that is a plus.
-And I know some of you might be saying "Fiddy this isn't R&B  this is rap", well yes he is rapping by their is so many undertones that scream R&B to me.
+And I know some of you might be saying "Fiddy this isn't R&B, this is rap", well yes he is rapping by their is so many undertones that scream R&B to me.
 The super smooth beats, the vocals that Jaquees provides, Wale's flow and the lyrics just scream someone tearing their vest in the rain.
 I'm going to be bumping these songs for a while to come and hopefully Wale brings this degree of heat in